varnish/Varnish-Book/varnish_book.rst

         parameter on a running Varnish through the management interface to find the value you want.
 	Then store the parameter and value in a configuration file ``/etc/default/varnish``.
-	This file is read everytime you start Varnish.
+	This file is read every time you start Varnish.

 	..
 TODO for the author: To consider to remove -S from the book The ``-S`` option specifies a file which contains a secret to be